sammoth555/sammoth555/README.md

 - Proficient in **C#**
 - Currently learning **Rust**

-### 📫 Reach Out:
+### 📫 Reach out and let's connect!

-Let's connect!
 Whether it's for potential collaborations or just to exchange ideas, I'd love to hear from you.
 ---
 <p align="center">
   <i>Looking forward to building something great together.</i>